OscarNOW/minecraft-server/src/docs/Readme.md

 });
 ```

-For more examples, please see [the examples folder](https://github.com/OscarNOW/minecraft-server/tree/main/examples).
+For more examples, please see [the examples folder](https://github.com/OscarNOW/minecraft-server/tree/main/examples) for general examples and [the documentation](https://oscarnow.github.io/minecraft-server/) for specific examples.

 ## **Terms**